Endless Travel Plans

 Surfing lessons 8/10 8+ $60-80/person All islands

-Activity variety is Hawaii's biggest strength: Volcanoes, culture, snorkeling, hiking, scenic drives—you get MORE than just beaches.
-This is why Hawaii costs $1,500-2,000 more than Caribbean but many families find it worth it.
+Activity variety is Hawaii's biggest strength.
+Volcanoes, culture, snorkeling, hiking, scenic drives — you get far more than just beaches.
+That's why Hawaii costs $1,500-2,000 more than Caribbean but many families (especially those with kids 7+) find it worth every dollar.

 April-May: Sweet Spot (9/10)